 Additional information and documents about possible current use changes will be posted on this website in a section accessible only to subscribers of the Vermont Current Use Report.

-To see PDF samples of VCUR e-mail issues sent during 2011, click the issue number and date below:
+To see PDF samples of VCUR e-mail issues sent in 2013 and 2014, click the issue number and date below:

 The full-year price to subscribe to this current use e-mail service is $24.
 Our subscriptions run on a calendar-year basis.